 Meet Athavarn

-Athavarn Srikantharajah (he/they) is the founder and lead facilitator at Nilā Facilitation.
-He is an Eelam Tamil facilitator, organizer, and writer with a decade of experience working on social and economic justice.
+Athavarn Srikantharajah (he/they) is an Eelam Tamil facilitator and writer with a decade of experience working on social and economic justice.

 He has worked at Campaign 2000: End Child and Family Poverty, Simon Fraser University’s Morris J. Wosk Centre for Dialogue, CIVICUS: World Alliance for Citizen Participation, as a public engagement consultant, and as a youth worker.
 He is a former board member of Amnesty International Canada and Sherbourne Health.
-His work has taken him to South Africa, Jordan, Poland, the United States, Sri Lanka, and to every province and territory in Canada.
+His work has taken him to South Africa, Jordan, Poland, the United States, India, Sri Lanka, and to every province and territory in Canada.
 Athavarn has a degree in sociology and is a Loran Scholar.

 Athavarn (aah-thuh-vun) is a Tamil word meaning “the Sun.”
 He loves astrology, tarot, powerlifting, cooking, R&B, coffee, travel, his friends, and his family.
 He lives on the traditional territories of the Mississauga’s of Scugog Island First Nation, also known as Ajax, Ontario.